abhishekshyp/Exploratory-Data-Analysis/IPL Data Analysis/Deliveries Dataset/README.md

-# IPL Data Analysis - Players Dataset - Project
+# IPL Data Analysis - Deliveries Dataset - Project
-In this project we will be analysing Players Dataset of Indian Premier League(IPL).
-We will begin with reading the players dataset, cleaning the data, and performing exploratory data analysis.
+In this project we will be analysing Deliveries Dataset of Indian Premier League(IPL).
+We will begin with reading the dataset, cleaning the data, and performing exploratory data analysis.

 # Language and Libraries Used
 - Python